Sky Orientation through a Telescope

 These also reflect light through 90°, but they use prisms.
 They are sometimes sold with telescopes but are much more useful for terrestrial observation as the extra glass they contain dims the view of faint starlight.

-Remember that when adding extra equipment between your telescope and your eye or camera, the more degraded the image will become.
-You will lose light as optics will scatter some away, and you may introduce aberrations to the image.
+Remember that when adding extra equipment between your telescope and your eye or camera, the image will become more degraded.
+You will lose light as optics scatter some away, and you may introduce aberrations to the image.

 Related ArticlesThese articles may also be of interest to you